datascape/construction/projects/README.md

 AC Repair Project - I'm looking for someone to replace a leaking service valve in an R22 unit so we can pump the freon down when relocating it.
 We're not able to read the label so we're not sure of the brand.
 It's been working well otherwise.
 It's connected to 3 ton, 90,000 BTU.
 Also interested in buying a quite running R22 for a 2.5 ton, 90,000 BTU system.
 -->

+#### Loren to buy:

+4" pipe T with 3" sweep
+2 - 4" to 2" couplers

+#### Jeff to buy:

+Wire for upstairs unit.
+About 60'.
+Additional pipes and insulation.
+3/4" and 7/8" pipe couplers and elbows.

 ## Repointing Bricks